 Browse 500+ Dev Teams Available for Hire

-In a few words, staff augmentation is as safe as in-house hiring but much faster and usually more cost-effective.
-Thus, this is the perfect solution for you if you need to hire a top-tier, full-time Node.js developer at a reasonable price.
+In other words, staff augmentation is as safe as in-house hiring but much faster and usually more cost-effective.
+Thus, this is the perfect solution if you need to hire a top-tier, full-time Node.js developer at a reasonable price.

 Hiring a freelance Node.js developer

-Freelance is another alternative to augment your Node.js development team.
-If your company chooses to hire a freelance Node.js developer via platforms like Upwork, Toptal, or Freelancer, you only have to pay for the job done plus the platform’s commission.
+Freelancers are another alternative to augment your Node.js development team.
+If you decide to hire a freelance Node.js developer via platforms like Upwork, Toptal, or Freelancer, you only have to pay for the job plus the platform’s commission.

-Even though freelancers are the cheapest employment type, this hiring model comes at a more significant risk.
+Even though freelancers are the least expensive engagement type, this hiring model comes with significantly more risk.
 Unfortunately, when working with a freelancer, you could face problems like delays and project cancellations.
-Thus, this is an ideal solution for small, insignificant Node.js tasks.
+Thus, this is an ideal solution for small, less pressing Node.js tasks.

 Hiring a Node.js developer: outsourcing

-The last employment type we will explore is outsourcing.
-If your company chooses to hire via outsourcing services, the process is pretty simple and similar to staff augmentation.
-All your company has to do is contact a development shop with expertise in Node.js and agree on the project requirements and team needed for its realization.
+The last engagement type we will explore is outsourcing.
+If you decide to hire via outsourcing services, the process is pretty simple and similar to staff augmentation.
+All you have to do is contact a development shop with expertise in Node.js and agree on the project requirements and the size of the team needed for its realization.
 Then, an outsourced development team will work on your Node.js projects remotely.

 Outsourcing usually is more affordable than in-house hiring.
-Nevertheless, outsourcing is a better solution for companies looking for a permanent team of Node.js developers and a safe way of hiring as each member of the contract signs the NDA (Non-disclosure agreement).
+Nevertheless, outsourcing is a better solution for companies looking for a permanent team of Node.js developers and a safe way of hiring as each member of the contract signs an NDA (non-disclosure agreement).
 Likewise, if you seek a temporary outsourced solution, staff augmentation is the best way to go.

 We previously mentioned that Node.js developers in the US are much more expensive than Ukrainian or Indian developers.
-But does this variation in average income also influence the professionalism and skill set of the developers?
+However, does this variation in average income also influence the developer’s professionalism and skill set?
 The answer, according to Hackerrank’s research, is no.

 More precisely, according to Hackerrank’s scoreboard, Ukrainian engineers ranked at #11 with a fantastic success score of 88.7% across all tech challenges.
 On the flip side, US developers ranked at #28 (78%), and server-side coders from India at #31 (76%).